ferranEspuna/ferranEspuna/README.md

 ### Master’s degree in Advanced Mathematics and Mathematical Engineering | UPC
 **June 2025**

-- Courses so far: Commutative Algebra, Number Theory, Coding Theory, Cryptography, Combinatorics and Graph Theory.
+- Courses: Commutative Algebra, Number Theory, Coding Theory, Cryptography, Combinatorics, Graph Theory, Computational Complexity, Seminar on Algebra, Geometry and Discrete Mathematics.
 - Master's Thesis: Finding Partite Hypergraphs Efficiently.
 In it, I apply elementary results in extremal graph theory to create a polynomial-time algorithm that finds large k-partite subgraphs of k-graphs, generating a construction that asymptotically matches the best known bounds for existence.

 ### Double Degree in Mathematics and Computer Science | UB